itucsdb1602/itucsdb1602/docs/user/member2.rst

 The complaint table can be operated via click on "COMPLAINT BOX" on the home page.
 Only users who logged-in can do Complaint operations and display via click on the post owner's box on posts and comments.
 If the complaint is evaluated then it can be updated via clicking to yellow update button on complaint in "COMPLAINT BOX".

-** Here on the left side when logged-off, and right side when the user log-in COMPLAINT BOX is seen.
+Complaint button below the user name.
    .. image:: images/gokturk/complaint_button.png
       :scale: 50 %
       :alt: Complaint button.

+Here on the left side when logged-off, and right side when the user log-in COMPLAINT BOX is seen.
    .. image:: images/gokturk/complaint_box_before_login.png
       :scale: 50 %
       :alt: Complaint Box appears only the user who logged-in on home page.